Return to First Part of Chapter

 - minors in temporary care who are not sole support (ie. single parents) [Reg s.54(1)1(iv)];

-- other administrator-approved grants, awards or loans for training or post-secondary education of a member of the benefit unit that are or will be promptly applied to the cost of tuition, fees, books, instructional supplies, equipment or transportation for the intended program [Reg s.54(1)2.1].
+- other administrator-approved grants, awards or loans for training or post-secondary education of a member of the benefit unit that are or will be promptly applied to the cost of tuition, fees, books, instructional supplies, equipment, transportation or child care for the intended program [Reg s.54(1)2.1].

 (c) Earnings and Training Income (Dependents)

 - provincial awards or grants from the Ministry of Training, Colleges and Universities to post-secondary students [Reg s.54(1)2];

 - a bursaries granted under the Education Act to a full-time secondary student [Reg s.54(1)3];